lidofinance/docs/docs/staking-modules/csm/guides/addresses.md

 To change `managerAddress` or `rewardAddress` using CSM UI, the Node Operator should first connect the wallet, which is the current `managerAddress` or `rewardAddress`, to propose a new address and then connect the wallet, which is the new address, to confirm change
 :::

+## Advanced options

-## Setting custom addresses upon Node Operator creation
+### Setting custom addresses upon Node Operator creation

-There is an opportunity to specify custom `managerAddress` and `rewardAddress` (different from the `msg.sender` aka transaction signer) within the Node Operator creation transaction.
+Within the Node Operator creation transaction, one can specify a custom `managerAddress` and `rewardAddress` (different from the `msg.sender` aka transaction signer).

-This function is not available on CSM UI by default since there is no way to verify that the Node Operator's creator can access the address provided.
+This function is not exposed by default in the standard CSM frontend since there is no way to verify that the Node Operator's creator can access the address provided.

 :::warning
 Specifying custom `managerAddress` and `rewardAddress` might result in a permanent loss of bond funds if the Node Operator's creator cannot access them